Stoff81/portfolio-tax/SPEC.md

   - Calculate portfolio value change
   - Apply tax only on net cash flow
   - No tax on intermediate transactions
+  - Tax is calculated as if entire portfolio was sold at current value
+  - Tax = (Current Portfolio Value - Initial Investment) * Tax Rate
+  - If portfolio value is less than initial investment, tax is negative (tax write-off/credit)
+  - Negative tax values are allowed and represent tax credits that can offset other taxes
 ```

 ## User Flow